caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 ### MinStr

-`MinStr` is a function to find minimum value from column values.
+`MinStr` is a function to find minimum value from series values.
 The output will be single value in string type

 #### Input
 No Input